rednblackgames/HyperLap2D-Wiki/_docs/libGDX Runtime/3-extensions.md

 order: 3
 ---

 Runtime for libGDX can be extended to supports new features or assets.
-Adding extensions in your code is streghtforward.
+Adding extensions in your code is straightforward.

 ## Spine 2D